ublue-os/image-template/README.md

 This template provides an out of the box workflow for getting an ISO image for your custom OCI image which can be used to directly install onto your machines.

-Due to the large file size of ISOs and the limits of [GitHub's artifacts](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases#storage-and-bandwidth-quotas) this template provides a way to upload the ISO that is generated from the workflow to a S3 bucket.
+This template provides a way to upload the ISO that is generated from the workflow to a S3 bucket or it will be available as an artifact from the job.
 To upload to S3 we use a tool called [rclone](https://rclone.org/) which is able to use [many S3 providers](https://rclone.org/s3/).
 For more details on how to configure this see the details [below](#build-isoyml).

 ## Workflows